learn-co-curriculum/phase-1-project-review-guidelines/README.md

   way only people with the link will be able to watch it.
 You don't have to share the video with anyone other than Flatiron if you don't feel comfortable.
 - **A blog post about this phase of the curriculum**.
-This will serve as one of the seven blogs you are required to complete to graduate from Flatiron School.
+This will serve as one of the five blogs you are required to complete to graduate from Flatiron School.
   The blog post MUST meet the following requirements:
   - Each blog must be at least 750 words, which is an approximately 3-5 minute read on a blogging platform.